 I am deeply saddened by the news that Frank Cook (plant teacher and herbalist) died on Wednesday, 19th August 2009.

-His gentleness and depth of plant knowledge was truly inspiring, and it was via these e-mails that he always encouraged me through EatWeeds to spread the plant knowledge.
+His gentleness and depth of plant knowledge were truly inspiring, and it was via these e-mails that he always encouraged me through Eatweeds to spread the plant knowledge.

 Frank Cook 1963-2009 by Tim Toben

 Pearson Garden, Asheville NC, August 19, 2009.
 Just hours after his passing, Frank’s brother Ken spoke from the circle of nearly 200 friends holding hands around the garden.
 “I think he saw us all as plant beings and he certainly was one himself.”
 Muffled laughter mixed with tears.
 Frank Cook was the Banyan Tree.